G1LRO/aioc-config/README.md

 The script will loop, watching for the AIOC to appear in DFU mode on USB.
 To enter DFU mode on the AIOC:

-1. Hold the boot button on the AIOC while plugging it into USB, **or**
+1. Jumper the programming pins on the AIOC while plugging it into USB, **or**
-2. Run `./aioc-util.py --reboot` while the device is connected
+2. for existing pre-flashed AIOC, run `./aioc-util.py --reboot` while the device is connected

 Once flashing succeeds, the script will prompt you to unplug the device.
 Press `Ctrl+C` to exit the loop.